AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/manage-approvals/associate-approval-with-work.md

    ![](assets/edit-approval-process-button-on-task-highlighted-nwe-350x189.png)

 1. Make any changes to the existing approval process.
-For more information, see the section [Associate a single-use approval process with a project, task, issue, template, or template task](#creating-a-single-use-approval-process) in this article.
+For more information, see the section [Associate a single-use approval process with a project, task, issue, template, or template task](#associate-a-single-use-approval-process-with-a-project-task-issue-template-or-template-task) in this article.
 1. Click **Save**, then click**Save** again to confirm that you want to convert the global approval process to a single-use approval process that is available only on this object.

-## Associate a single-use approval process with a project, task, issue, template, or template task
+## Associate a single-use approval process with a project, task, issue, template, or template task {#associate-a-single-use-approval-process-with-a-project-task-issue-template-or-template-task}

 You can create a single-use approval process for use only on a specific project, task, or issue.